Sir John Gordon MP

 The bust of Sir John Gordon, created by French artist Edmé Bouchardon in 1728 when he studied in Rome, waw gifted to Invergordon in the 1920s when Invergordon Castle was sold.
 It had been fortunate to survive a serious fire in the castle in the 1820s.

 The story now moves to the research of Charles Pearson, a retired teacher from Delny who passed away in 2015.
-At some time in the 1990s, and at a craft fair in Invergordon, Mr Pearson noticed the bust propping open a door and recognised its potential value and importance.
+At some time in the 1990s, and at a craft fair in Invergordon, Mr Pearson noticed the bust propping against a wall at the back of the room and recognised its potential value and importance.
 As a result of his investigation, which included attempts to identify the bust through contact with the Ashmolean Museum in Oxford, the Louvre in Paris and the Scottish National Portrait Gallery, his efforts were rewarded when the bust was retrieved in 1998 from storage in Balintore, and valued by Sotheby’s at £1.4 million.

 Transferred to the care of Highland Council, it was not possible for the bust to be on display locally due to the high cost of insurance.
 However, in 1916, the Louvre in Paris was loaned the bust as part of its tribute to Bouchardon, entitled A Sublime Idea of Beauty.
 At the end of its time in the gallery it was due to move to the J Paul Getty Museum in Los Angeles prior to being returned (presumably) to Scotland.